Cerdic of Wessex: Etymology

-The name Cerdic is thought by most scholars to be Brittonic – a form of the name Ceretic – rather than Germanic in origin.
-According to the Brittonic origin hypothesis, Cerdic is derived from the British name *Caratīcos or Corotīcos.
+The name Ċerdiċ is thought by most scholars to be Brittonic rather than Germanic in origin.
+According to the Brittonic origin hypothesis, Ċerdiċ is derived from the British name *Caratīcos or Corotīcos (whose Old Welsh form was Ceretic).
 This may indicate that Cerdic was a native Briton, and that his dynasty became Anglicised over time.
-This view is supported by the potentially non-Germanic names of some of his descendants including Ceawlin, Cedda and Caedwalla.
+This view is supported by the potentially non-Germanic names of some of his descendants including Ceawlin, Cedda and Cædwalla.

 Background

+Ancestry

-The Anglo-Saxon Chronicle provides a pedigree tracing Cerdic's ancestry back to Wōden and the antediluvian patriarchs.
+The Anglo-Saxon Chronicle provides a pedigree tracing Cerdic's ancestry back to Woden and the antediluvian patriarchs.
 Kenneth Sisam has shown that this pedigree was constructed by borrowing and subsequently modifying a pedigree tracing the ancestry of the kings of Bernicia, and hence before the generation of Cerdic himself the Wessex pedigree has no historical basis.
-The pedigree gives Cerdic's father as Elesa, who has been identified by some scholars with the Romano-Briton Elasius, the "chief of the region", met by Germanus of Auxerre.
+The pedigree gives Cerdic's father as Elesa, who has been identified by some twentieth-century scholars with the Romano-Briton Elafius, the "chief of the region", met by Germanus of Auxerre.
+But Elafius's own historicity is in doubt, and twenty-first-century researchers reject his identification with Elesa as fanciful.

+Social status

-J. N. L. Myres noted that when Cerdic and Cynric first appear in the Anglo-Saxon Chronicle in s.a.
-495 they are described as ealdormen, which at that point in time was a fairly junior rank.
+J. N. L. Myres noted that when Cerdic and Cynric first appear in the Anglo-Saxon Chronicle under the year 495 they are described as ealdormen, which at that point in time was a fairly junior rank.
 Myres remarks that:

-Furthermore, it is not until s.a.
-519 that Cerdic and Cynric are recorded as "beginning to reign", suggesting that they ceased being dependent vassals or ealdormen and became independent kings in their own right.
+Furthermore, it is not until 519 that Cerdic and Cynric are recorded as "beginning to reign", suggesting that they ceased being dependent vassals or ealdormen and became independent kings in their own right.